Intrenion/Milcraft/doctrine/the-art-of-war.md

 A powerful attack can fail when timing and conditions are poorly controlled.

 **Action**
-Act only when the target, timing, environment, and follow up plan support the attack.
+Act only when the target, timing, environment, and follow-up plan support the attack.

 **Outcome**
 Controlled force creates impact without causing avoidable damage.